Faggot: Theater

-In 1973 a Broadway musical called The Faggot was praised by critics but condemned by gay liberation proponents.
+In 1973, a Broadway musical called The Faggot was praised by critics but condemned by gay liberation proponents.

+Larry Mitchell and Ned Asta's 1977 cult book The Faggots and Their Friends Between Revolutions inspired a musical by composer Philip Venables and director Ted Huffman reinterprets world history from a queer perspective.
+The term is used in a sense of reclamation.

 Books and magazines

 Larry Kramer's 1978 novel Faggots discusses the gay community including the use of the word within and towards the community.
 A description of Pamela Moore's 1956 novel Chocolates for Breakfast in the Warner Books 1982 culture guide The Catalog of Cool reads: "Her fifteen-year-old heroine first balls a fag actor in H'wood, then makes it with some hermetic, filthy rich, hotel-bound Italian count."

 In its November 2002 issue, the New Oxford Review, a Catholic magazine, caused controversy by its use and defense of the word in an editorial.
-During the correspondence between the editors and a gay reader, the editors clarified that they would only use the word to describe a "practicing homosexual."
+During the correspondence between the editors and a gay reader, the editors clarified that they would only use the word to describe a "practicing homosexual".
 They defended the use of the word, saying that it was important to preserve the social stigma of gays and lesbians.

 Music

+1960s

-Arlo Guthrie uses the epithet in his 1967 signature song "Alice's Restaurant," noting it as a potential way to avoid military induction at the time (Guthrie had removed the word from live performances of the song in the 21st century).
+Arlo Guthrie uses the slur in his 1967 signature song "Alice's Restaurant", noting it as a potential way to avoid military induction at the time (Guthrie had removed the word from live performances of the song in the 21st century).

-Phil Ochs uses the epithet in his 1969 song "I Kill Therefore I Am".
+Phil Ochs uses the slur in his 1969 song "I Kill Therefore I Am".
 In the song, which is written from the point of view of a hateful police officer, he uses the slur to describe the student activists who protested the Vietnam War.

+1980s

-The Dire Straits 1985 song "Money for Nothing" makes notable use of the epithet faggot, although the lines containing it are often excised for radio play, and in live performances by singer/songwriter Mark Knopfler.
+The Dire Straits 1985 song "Money for Nothing" makes notable use of the slur faggot, although the lines containing it are often excised for radio play, and in live performances by singer/songwriter Mark Knopfler.
 The song was banned from airplay by the Canadian Broadcast Standards Council in 2011 but the ban was reversed later the same year.
+Ironically, the song in context makes it clear he is actually mocking the jealous and homophobic nature of the antagonist in the song by adopting a third-person point of view to show the irony, bigotry, and ignorance of the character.

 In 1989, Sebastian Bach, lead singer of the band Skid Row, created a controversy when he wore a T-shirt with the parody slogan "AIDS: Kills Fags Dead".